ratorx/dotfiles/README.md

 Python 3 module manager for configuration modules.

 ### Modules
 Modules are top-level folders which have a `config.json` file inside.
-An example structure of the repo is?

 #### Project Structure

 ```
 - Git Repo
 | - Module 1